Italians of Crimea: 18th and 19th centuries

-In 1783, 25,000 Italians immigrated to Crimea, which had been recently annexed by the Russian Empire.
 In 1830 and in 1870, two distinct migrations arrived in Kerch from the cities of Trani, Bisceglie and Molfetta.
 These migrants were peasants and sailors, attracted by the job opportunities in the local Crimean seaports and by the possibility to cultivate the nearly unexploited and fertile Crimean lands.
-Italian general and patriot Giuseppe Garibaldi worked as a sailor at least twice in the region of Odessa, between 1825 and 1833.
+Italian general and patriot Giuseppe Garibaldi worked as a sailor at least twice in the region of Odesa, between 1825 and 1833.
 A later wave of Italians came at the beginning of 20th century, invited by Imperial Russian authorities to develop agricultural activities, mainly grape cultivation.
+Some sources affirm that at the end of the 18th century, 10 percent of the population of Odesa was Italian.

+Italians quickly settled into local society and the community expanded rapidly.
+Kerch had 13,106 inhabitants in 1855 and around 30,000 in 1870.
+In 1884, more than 1,000 people lived in the Italian colony, most of whom came from the Adriatic coast and were engaged in coastal shipping or earned their living as sailors and landowners of real estate.
 In Kerch, the Italians of Crimea built a Roman Catholic church, still known locally as the Church of the Italians.
 From Kerch, the Italians moved to Feodosiya (the former Genoese colony of Caffa), Simferopol, Mariupol and to other Imperial Russian seaports of the Black Sea, such as Batumi and Novorossiysk.

+Soon Italians in Kerch were able to improve their standard of living, purchasing new land and boats and opening small businesses.
+Some moved to Kafa, Simferopol, Odessa, Mykolaiv, Mariupol, Berdyansk and some other Black Sea ports, such as Batumi and Novorossiysk.
+In 1870 there was another wave of emigration from Apulia to Kerch.
+They were relatives and acquaintances of the emigrants of 1820 attracted by advantageous offers of land which the tsar sold at a good price, after which the agricultural population of Kerch prevailed.
+After 1870, emigration stopped and many of those who had created a fortune returned to Italy.
+According to an 1897 census, 1.8 percent of the population of the Kerch province was Italian, and rose to 2 percent in 1921, corresponding to a population of approximately 2,000 people.